lrinkedewit/ecommerce-store/README.md

 #### user gets all products with their id ✈️
 For this GET request, make sure to *add the token of the user to the Authorization header*.
 Depending on the token you add, the list of products associated with the token's id will be returned.

+## Conclusion
+I hope you enjoy playing around with my API! 😎